pockerman/probability_and_statistics_notes/README.md

-# Applied Mathematics Notes
+# Probability and Statistics Notes

-This is a series of notes about the very broad subject of applied mathematics.
+This is a series of notes on probability and statistics.
 The notes are organised into jupyter notebooks.
 As the name suggests these are just notes, so many topics will lack the rigorousness that a formal treatment of the subject would deliver.